Home Page > Supplementary Information > Junction Signalling

 |Fig. 4: Approach Release from Red.|

 For divergences with a relatively high permissible speed, approach release from red can be too restrictive.
-The LNER therefore adopted the practice of displaying a double yellow aspect at the signal in rear of the junction signal when a diverging route was set at the junction ahead.
+The LNER and the LMS therefore adopted the practice recommended in the IRSE's Three-Position Signalling Committee's report, of displaying a double yellow aspect at the signal in rear of the junction signal when a diverging route was set at the junction ahead.
 This aspect indicated to the driver that the next signal must be passed at restricted speed.
 A double yellow aspect could be provided solely for this purpose in areas of otherwise three-aspect signalling, where full braking distance existed between signals.

 |Fig. 5: Double Yellow Aspect in rear.|

-Colour light splitting distant signals began to be provided from the early 1930s.
-These allow an unrestricted aspect sequence to be shown for the diverging route as well as for the straight route and avoid the need for approach release.
+Colour light splitting distant signals began to be provided in three or four-aspect signalling territory from the early 1930s.
+These signals allow an unrestricted aspect sequence to be shown for the diverging route as well as for the straight route and avoid the need for approach release.

 |Fig. 6: Colour Light Splitting Distant Signal.|